 Getting Started with Online Courses

-Each online course at UBC may look different, even within the same Faculty, School, or department.
-This is because your instructors are using the best tools for teaching in their specific classes.
+Each online course at UBC may look different, even within the same faculty, school, or department.
+These differences are because your instructors are using the best tools for teaching in their specific classes.
 No matter how online courses are presented, focusing on these areas will help you get the most out of the experience.

 What you can do to succeed